CooperBallard/media-freedom-health/README.md

 6. [`06_interactive_map.py`](code/06_interactive_map.py) — Reads `merged_panel.csv`.
 Builds an interactive Plotly choropleth of the 2023 snapshot with a dropdown to toggle between free expression, life expectancy, media censorship, and civil society freedom.
 Outputs `output/democracy_health_map.html`.
 7. [`07_regression_analysis.py`](code/07_regression_analysis.py) — Reads `merged_panel.csv`.
 Runs and prints the regressions behind the paper: the cross-country media-freedom progressive-controls sequence, the cross-country democracy specifications (alone, plus wealth, plus rule of law and corruption), and the within-country two-way fixed-effects models with lagged democracy reported as a sensitivity check.
 Cross-country models use year fixed effects with standard errors clustered by country.
 Prints coefficients, p-values, and sample sizes.
 No file output; the numbers are reported in the paper.
 8. [`08_summary_statistics.py`](code/08_summary_statistics.py) — Reads `merged_panel.csv`.
 Builds Table 1 (N, mean, standard deviation, min, and max for the key variables) and prints panel coverage diagnostics (row and country counts, year span, and health-spending coverage).
 Outputs `data/summary_statistics.csv`.
+9. [`helpers.py `](code/helpers.py) - It holds the functions that the other scripts have in common, so the same setup does not have to be repeated in each file. set_plot_style applies the shared matplotlib styling. ensure_output_dir creates the output/ folder if it does not already exist. load_panel reads  `merged_panel.csv`, restricts it to the 2000–2023 window, recodes zero life-expectancy values as missing, and adds the log GDP and log health-spending columns if they are not already present. cluster_ols runs an OLS regression with year fixed effects and standard errors clustered by country. get_coef_info returns the coefficient, confidence interval, and p-value for a given variable from a fitted model.
+The module reads `merged_panel.csv` only through load_panel, and it does not write any files.

 ## Findings